Swammers8/swammers8.github.io/assets/footprintingMedium.md

 smb: \>
 ```

 Interesting!
-Let's download it an read it!
+Let's download it and read it!

 ```
 $ cat important.txt